stevebatcup/docker-dev-starters/README.md

 docker run --rm -it -v "$PWD:/app" ruby:2.7.2 bash
 ```

+This will boot up a ruby container ready for you to generate a new rails project

 From inside this container run the following, replacing _my_app_name_ with the name of your app

 ```sh